shra7vani/shra7vani/README.md

 ## About Me

 - 📚 Currently diving deep into AI and ML project
-- 💡 Love creating innovative solutions and collaborating with fellow tech enthusiasts
+- 💡 Love creating innovative solutions
 - 📖 Constantly learning and staying updated with the latest in tech